Subjects of Study

 There is a wide range of courses available to take while studying abroad.
 Course selection varies by program.
 You may take core curriculum courses, courses for your major and minor, elective courses, or a combination of all.
 To search for a particular academic field, click here and peruse the "Subjects of Study" box.

 The course articulation is the process that determines the UAB equivalent for each foreign course you will take.
 Course articulation is a vital component of planning your experience.
 This process starts when you submit a syllabus for each course you intend to take while abroad to the Office of Education Abroad.
 Then the Office of Education Abroad works with the UAB Registrar, UAB department chairs, and UAB advisors to determine the UAB course that is equivalent to each of the courses you intend to take while abroad.
 The course articulation process commonly takes approximately one month to complete.

-We highly recommended that you contact the Office of Education Abroad Coordinator to begin the course articulation process at least one month before the application deadline for your selected program.
+We highly recommended that you contact the Office of Education Abroad Program Assistant to begin the course articulation process at least one month before the application deadline for your selected program.
 If you don't begin the articulation process early enough prior to going abroad, you will not know how, or if, your courses abroad will count toward completion of a UAB degree.
 To see a list of abroad courses UAB students have already taken on a particular program and what the UAB course equivalents are for those courses, go to that program's webpage and click the "Courses Offered" link near the top of the page.
 For example, click here for the list of pre-articulated courses at the UAB Exchange in Australia (Sydney).

-If you need help selecting courses to take abroad, please make an appointment to meet with the Office of Education Abroad Coordinator.
+If you need help selecting courses to take abroad, please make an appointment to meet with the Office of Education Abroad Advisor.

 The process of grade posting varies depending on the program type: